SmartGuyy/Projet4_Expert_DevOps/README.md

 STEPS :
---> vagrant up in this repo and wait till script has finished running --> edit /etc/gitlab/gitlab.rb and change external_url for the url you want, also enable gitlab pages by uncommenting line "pages_external_url"
---> configure "Gitlab runner" that will execute .gitlab-ci.yml instructions of the project --> create new repository for Pelican, add permissions so gitlab-runner can read/write in it --> initialize repository : "pelican quickstart" then sync with gitlab repo --> create .gitlab-ci.yml so it publishes modifications (it will trigger after any modification that is not excluded in .gitignore)
+--> vagrant up in this repo and wait till script has finished running --> edit /etc/gitlab/gitlab.rb and change external_url for the url you want" --> configure "Gitlab runner" (shell) that will execute .gitlab-ci.yml instructions of the project --> create new repository for Pelican, add permissions so gitlab-runner can read/write in it --> initialize repository : "pelican quickstart" then sync with gitlab repo --> create .gitlab-ci.yml so it publishes modifications (it will trigger after any modification that is not excluded in .gitignore)
+--> create Github repository called username.github.io
+--> go on the settings of this repository and import a public key that you generated from VM (ssh-keygen -t rsa -C "your_mail_adress_used_github@xxx.com")
+--> clone repository WITH SSH
+--> verify that account executed by gitlab-runner can add new files, commit and push them to this repository without username/password

 Sources :
 http://docs.getpelican.com/en/3.6.3/install.html